What is Working Capital Loan

 Loan statement with sanction letters in the last one year (of other banks as well)

 There are varieties of working capital finances available in the Indian financing market.
 Working capital management outlines a major part of the daily activities of an entrepreneur.
 Therefore, they have been divided into different types so that one can avail it according to their needs.
-Some of the common types of working capital loans are listed below:
+Here are the 10 different types of working capital loan:

 This is a type of loan which is provided by a present or potential supplier of the business.
 Creditworthiness plays a significant role for this type of loan.
 Trade credit is offered to businesses based on their creditworthiness, which is revealed by its liquidity situation, profit records and payment records.
 As with other funding programs, trade credit also comes with some specific requirements and costs.
 The supplier will also thoroughly evaluate your business credit history before offering you funds.